tumic0/QtPBFImagePlugin/README.md

 ```

 ## Styles
-The map styles are loaded from the subdirectories of the
+The map styles are loaded from subdirectories of the
 [$AppDataLocation](http://doc.qt.io/qt-5/qstandardpaths.html)/style
 directory on plugin load, one style per subdirectory.
 If the style uses a sprite,
 the sprite JSON file must be named `sprite.json` and the sprite image `sprite.png`
 and both files must be placed in the same directory as the style itself.

-For a list of compatible styles for various different tile schemes see the
+For a set of compatible styles for various different tile schemes see the
 [QtPBFImagePlugin-styles](https://github.com/tumic0/QtPBFImagePlugin-styles)
 repository.